 • Loss of muscle mass in thigh muscles

-• Enlargement of shoulder muscles due overcompensation for the lack of movement in back legs
+• Enlargement of shoulder muscles due to overcompensating for the lack of movement in back legs

-If you suspect your dog may be suffering from hip dysplasia, bring them for a check up to your vet as soon as possible.
+If you suspect your dog may be suffering from hip dysplasia, bring the dog for a checkup as soon as possible.
 It will also help your veterinarian in diagnosing your dog’s symptoms if you can give them a thorough history, including overall health, symptoms, recent injuries or accidents.
-The dogs parents history are also very helpful information in diagnosing hip dysplasia.
+The history of the dog’s parents is also very helpful information in diagnosing hip dysplasia.